fegarrucho81/whatsapp-message-sender/README.md

 **How to Use:**
 1. Clone or download this repository.
 2. Install the required Python packages.
+    ```bash
+    pip install selenium
 3. Download chromedriver.exe and place it in the project folder (or specify the correct path in the script).
+[ChromeDriver Download](https://developer.chrome.com/docs/chromedriver/downloads?hl=pt-br)
 4. Run the script:
     ```bash
-    python whatsapp_sender.py
+    python app.py
 5. Scan the QR Code when asked.
 6. After the QR Code is scanned, return to the VS Code terminal, and press 'Enter'.
 7. The script will open each chat and send the message automatically.